-Below is an extract from the SSU UK Members Handbook.
+Below is an extract from the YSSKU UK Members Handbook.
 For complete information on basic techniques see your handbook.

 The handbook must be used alongside your dojo training and this website is to be used as an aid only and not instead of your training.

 Kihon is the practice of fundamental techniques; blocking, punching, kicking and striking.
 These techniques are the beginning and end of Karate, a karate-ka (Karate practitioner) may learn them in a matter of months, yet fail to master them after a lifetime of training.
 Hence, basic techniques demand regular practice, applied with as much concentration and effort as possible.

 The karate-ka must practice Kihon with the following in mind.